This post may contain Affiliate Links. Read my full disclosure for more info

 Left Menu – Inserting Images, Shapes and Working with Templates

-Use the left menu of Cricut Design Space Canvas Area to:
+In the first part of this Cricut Design Space tutorial, we’ll cover the left menu.
+You will use the left menu of the Cricut Design Space Canvas Area to:

 - Create new projects